Specifying Context-Sensitive Help Links in Word

 To specify a context-sensitive help link, your Stationery and template must have a TopicAlias or Filename marker type configured.
 If you are generating Eclipse Help and you want to be able to specify topic descriptions for your context-sensitive help links, you Stationery and template must also have a TopicDescription marker type configured.
 Consult with the Stationery designer to determine which marker type you should use to create context-sensitive help links and topic descriptions in your source documents.
 Your output format must also support this feature.
-For more information about output formats that support this feature, see “Features Available in Each Output Format” on page 9.
+For more information about output formats that support this feature, see “Features Available in Each Output Format”.

 The following procedure provides an example of how to create context-sensitive help links and topic descriptions in Microsoft Word source documents using Microsoft Word 2003.
 Steps for creating context-sensitive help links in Microsoft Word may be different in other versions of Microsoft Word.

 To create a context-sensitive help link in a Microsoft Word source document

 Open the Microsoft Word source document that contains the context-sensitive topic you want to link to when users click a help button or help icon from within an application.

 Insert your cursor at the beginning of the topic or paragraph to which you want to link.

 Select the marker type the Stationery designer configured your Stationery to support from the drop-down list.
 For example, select TopicAlias or Filename.